 UC San Diego '00

-Erin Thorpe, who posted 30-win seasons three times since 2011 as Boise State's first-ever softball coach, has been named the seventh head softball coach in the history of UC Davis' program and enters her second season at the helm of Aggie softball.
+Erin Thorpe, who posted 30-win seasons three times since 2011 as Boise State's first-ever softball coach, has been named the seventh head softball coach in the history of UC Davis' program, and enters her third season at the helm of Aggie softball.

 Thorpe joins the Aggies after compiling an overall record of 173-150-1, including an impressive 53-15 (.779) home record over the past four seasons.
 Overall, her teams were 73-34 (.682) at home.
 Additionally, the Broncos twice finished in second place during the Western Athletic Conference regular season and were third in the WAC Tournament in just their second year.
 They have been members of the Mountain West Conference the past three seasons.

 "UC Davis provides outstanding academic programs, a high-quality support staff, and an environment where student-athletes can thrive," Thorpe said.
 "I look forward to recruiting quality student-athletes who will take full advantage of the academic and competitive opportunities UC Davis has to offer.

 "The Big West has a tradition of being one of the best softball conferences in the nation," she added.
 "My goal will be to produce a team that competes for a Big West championship and NCAA playoff berth each year."

 Thorpe was tabbed as Boise State's first-ever head softball coach when the Broncos added the sport in 2009.
 She was responsible for managing all aspects of the program, including recruiting, player development, fundraising, budget management, marketing and supervision of assistant coaches and staff.